Urban-Meteorology-Reading/UMEP-Workshop/source/Jupyter/JN0.rst

 ========================================

-The Jupyter Notebook is an ideal tool for exploratory data analysis, by using which you can finish data processing, computation, plotting and even writing (using Markdown) in one stop.
+The Jupyter Notebook is an ideal tool for exploratory data analysis.
+It provides a place where you can carry out your data processing, computation, plotting and even writing (using Markdown) in one stop.
-Also, it supports more programming languages than just Python: Julia, R, etc..
+Also, it supports more programming languages than just Python: Julia, R, etc.
 In this course, we will only use *Python* for its well developed ecosystem in data science and scientific computing.